FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 do not affect the result, and the result has better explainability.

-With that said, the logic differs from the single trial duration case only in different definition of the bad sum.
+With that said, the logic differs from the single trial duration case only in different definition of the high-loss sum.
-The good sum is still the sum across all good full-length trials.
+The low-loss sum is still the sum across all full-length low-loss trials.

-Few more notions are needed for defining the new bad sum:
+Few more notions are needed for defining the new high-loss sum:

-- The sum of durations of all bad full-length trials is called the bad long sum.
+- The sum of durations of all full-length high-loss trials is called the full-length high-loss sum.
-- The sum of durations of all bad short trials is called the bad short sum.
+- The sum of durations of all short high-loss trials is called the short high-loss sum.
-- The sum of durations of all good short trials is called the good short sum.
+- The sum of durations of all short low-loss trials is called the short low-loss sum.
 - One minus the Goal Exceed Ratio is called the subceed ratio.
 - The Goal Exceed Ratio divided by the subceed ratio is called the exceed coefficient.
-- The good short sum multiplied by the exceed coefficient is called the balancing sum.
+- The short low-loss sum multiplied by the exceed coefficient is called the balancing sum.
-- The bad short sum minus the balancing sum is called the excess sum.
+- The short high-loss sum minus the balancing sum is called the excess sum.
-- If the excess sum is negative, the bad sum is equal to the bad long sum.
+- If the excess sum is negative, the high-loss sum is equal to the full-length high-loss sum.
-- Otherwise, the bad sum is equal to the bad long sum plus the excess sum.
+- Otherwise, the high-loss sum is equal to the full-length high-loss sum plus the excess sum.

-Here is how the new definition of the bad sum fares in the three scenarios, where the load is close to what would the relevant bounds be if only full-length trials were used for the search.
+Here is how the new definition of the high-loss sum fares in the three scenarios, where the load is close to what would the relevant bounds be if only full-length trials were used for the search.

 #### False Good Scenario

-If the duration is too short, we expect to see a higher frequency of good short trials.
+If the duration is too short, we expect to see a higher frequency of short low-loss trials.
 This could lead to a negative excess sum, which has no impact, hence the load classification is given just by full-length trials.